ocrest/broccoli-sass-image-vars/README.md

 ## Usage examples

 Plugin takes a simple string (path to image files) or a broccoli tree as its first argument.

-In the first case, you don't need to specify the `url_prefix` option — the passed `inputTree` will be the prefix of image URLs (you can also specify the `image_root` option to modify the prefix):
+In the first case, you don't need to specify the `url_prefix` option — the passed `inputTree` first argument will be the prefix of image URLs (you can also specify the `image_root` option to modify this prefix):

 `Brocfile.js`
 ```js